Categorified cyclic operads: Introduction

 \section{Introduction}

-For the purposes of higher-dimensional category theory and homotopy theory, various concepts of categorification recently emerged in operad theory, where at least three definitions of {\em categorified operads} have been proposed.
-In \cite{street}, Day and Street define {\em pseudo-operads} by categorifying the original ``monoidal'' definition of operads of Kelly \cite{kelly}, which leads to an algebraic, ``one-line'' characterisation of the form: {\em a pseudo-operad is a pseudo-monoid in a certain monoidal 2-category}.
-In \cite{dp}, Do\v sen and Petri\' c introduce the notion of {\em weak Cat-operad} by categorifying the definition of non-symmetric operads with (biased) composition operations $\circ_i$, which leads to an equational axiomatic definition, in the style of Mac Lane's definition of a monoidal category.
-In \cite{val}, Dehling and Vallette investigate {\em higher homotopy (symmetric) operads}, by using tools of curved Koszul duality theory. \ We write ${\cal T}=\{{\cal T}_1\,(xy)\,{\cal T}_2\}$.
-If a subtree ${\cal S}$ of ${\cal T}$ is a corolla, say $a(x_1,\dots,a_n)$, we shall refer to ${\cal S}$ simply by $a$.\\[0.1cm] We shall denote with $\underline{\tt{T}}_{\underline{\EuScript C}}$ (resp. $\underline{\tt{T}}_{\underline{\EuScript C}}(X)$) the collection of unrooted trees whose corollas belong to $P_{\underline{\EuScript C}}$ (resp. whose corollas belong to $P_{\underline{\EuScript C}}$ and whose set of free variables is $X$).
+For the purposes of higher-dimensional category theory and homotopy theory, various concepts of categorification recently emerged in operad theory, where at least three definitions of categorified operads have been proposed.
+In \cite{street1}, Day and Street define pseudo-operads by categorifying the original ``monoidal'' definition of operads of Kelly \cite{kelly}, which leads to an algebraic, ``one-line'' characterization of the form: a pseudo-operad is a pseudo-monoid in a certain monoidal 2-category.
+In \cite{dp}, Do\v sen and Petri\' c introduce the notion of weak Cat-operad by categorifying the definition of non-symmetric operads with (biased) composition operations $\circ_i$, which leads to an equational axiomatic definition, in the style of Mac Lane's definition of a monoidal category.
+In \cite{val}, Dehling and Vallette investigate higher homotopy (symmetric) operads, by means of curved Koszul duality theory. \ We write ${\cal T}=\{{\cal T}_1\,(xy)\,{\cal T}_2\}$ (or, equivalently, ${\cal T}=\{{\cal T}_2\,(yx)\,{\cal T}_1\}$). \\ The set of {\em subtrees} of a tree ${\cal T}$ {with involution} ${\sigma}$ is obtained by the following recursive definiton: \begin{itemize} \item[$\diamond$] if $a(x_1,\dots,x_n)\in {\it Cor}({\cal T})$, then $\{a(x_1,\dots,x_n);{\it id}_{X}\}$, where $X=\{x_1,\dots,x_n\}$, is a subtree of ${\cal T}$, to which we refer simply as $a$, \item[$\diamond$] if trees ${\cal T}_1$ and ${\cal T}_2$, with involutions $\sigma_1$ and $\sigma_2$, respectively, are subtrees of ${\cal T}$, and if $x\in FV({\cal T}_1)$ and $y\in FV({\cal T}_2)$ are such that $\sigma(x)=y$, then $\{{\cal T}_2\,(yx)\,{\cal T}_1\}$ is a subtree of ${\cal T}$. \end{itemize}